Haider-29/DB-Assignment-2/README.md

 ```
 ![Q19 Image](Q19.png)
 ## Q20
+Again, pretty simlple as we simply join airplane and plane type and then count the oftype colun of airplane table and group it by the plane type models
 ```
 select PLANE_TYPE.Model, count(airplane.of_type) as 'Total number of planes' from PLANE_TYPE inner join airplane on PLANE_TYPE.Model = airplane.of_type